Privicore

 Policy Configuration:

-Trigger: Data token exchange
+Trigger Events: Data token exchange

-Condition: If data size < 1MB and classification = "internal"
+Configuration: Risk thresholds - size < 1MB and classification = "internal"

-Action: Auto-approve (no voting)
+Action: Auto-approve low-risk (no voting triggered)

 Else: Trigger voting with consensus strategy